 We strongly encourage our NGINX Plus customers to update to Release 5 as soon as possible.
 You’ll pick up a number of fixes and improvements, and it will help us to help you if you need to raise a support ticket.
 Installation and upgrade instructions can be found at the customer portal.

-If you’ve not tried NGINX Plus, please sign up for a free 30-day trial and start learning how NGINX Plus can help you scale out and deliver your applications.
+If you’ve not tried NGINX Plus, start your free 30-day trial today and start learning how NGINX Plus can help you scale out and deliver your applications.